pmontepagano/search/README.md

 - 3 different instances of the middleware, one for each service and one for the application

-## Setting up a development environment
+## Setting up  SEArch step-by-step

 ### Prerequisites
-Modify and/or contributing to this project requires the following tools to be installed:
+Modifying and/or playing  with SEArch requires to install the following tools:

 1. **Tools:** [Python 3.12](https://python.org/) and the following Python packages:
   - [python-betterproto](https://github.com/danielgtaylor/python-betterproto), used to compile our Protocol Buffer definitions to Python code.